Where the Cemetery Meets the Classroom

 listGrade-Leveled Biography Resources

 listVirtual TourThe files linked below contain color photographs of each of the 140+ headstones corresponding to the biographies of Florida veterans on this website.
 To create a virtual tour of a cemetery for your classroom, print whichever subset of pages match your lesson goals.
-If you print them in color, the images will allow you to use the augmented reality app to access the biographies.
-If printed in black and white, you may use the QR codes to access the biographies.
+You may use the QR codes to access the biographies.

 Florida National Cemetery - Virtual Tour Images - Surnames A through K (PDF)